TatianaMH/Khan-Academy-Booklist-Project-/README.md

 INSERT into favoritebooks VALUES (2, "The Cellar", 6.5);
 INSERT into favoritebooks VALUES (3, "City of Fallen Angels", 8);
 SELECT * FROM favoritebooks;

+**STEP THREE I finished the project on Khan Academy but decided to continue adding books so the link to the list is at the top of this read me**